Code metrics - Cyclomatic complexity

 Cyclomatic Complexity and Line Numbers

 Just looking at the number of lines of code by itself is, at best, a very broad predictor of code quality.
-There is some basic truth to the idea that the more lines of code in a function, the more likely it is to have errors.
+There's some basic truth to the idea that the more lines of code in a function, the more likely it's to have errors.
 However, when you combine cyclomatic complexity with lines of code, then you have a much clearer picture of the potential for errors.

 As described by the Software Assurance Technology Center (SATC) at NASA: